-Aussie mum Rebecca McQueen lives in Siem Reap with her ray of sunshine Isaac, who has Autism Spectrum Disorder and ADHD.
+Before living in Rockingham, Western Australia, Aussie mum and photographer Rebecca McQueen used to live in Siem Reap with her ray of sunshine Isaac, who has Autism Spectrum Disorder and ADHD.
 In 2016, she battled skin cancer, and was recently diagnosed with a rare cancer Adenoid Cystic Carcinoma, so has now uprooted her little family to Bangkok for treatment.
 Rebecca was also diagnosed with unrelated breast cancer, which spread to her lymph nodes.
 Rebecca spoke to us about the greatest challenges and the small wins that mean the world – and what she’s learned about herself and motherhood as she fights as hard as she can for her son.

-Fighting three cancers while being a single mum: Rebecca’s story
+Fighting three cancers while being a single mum

 “I’ve lived a life of adventure.
 I’m originally from the Central Coast of NSW in Australia but in 2009 I felt there had to be more to life than a 9-5 job, so I signed up for a one-year volunteer position in Tanzania, not having even been to Africa before.
 It was life-changing, and it was where I met Isaac’s father.
 I returned to Australia to give birth to Isaac and I’ve taken him back to Tanzania to meet his relatives since.